lizhaak/java_pinterest/README.md

 user experience.
 3. Be able to add images to the front end that a user can click on to view more details
 4. Figure out how to use Hibernate for the databases
+5. Learn how to use Play Framework with Java.